anchitsh/platformer-demo/README.md

 # Platformer Demo

-The characteter controller can move around and jump with arrow keys or WAD.
+The character controller can move around and jump with arrow keys or WAD.

 Ive added some extra functions to make the controller feel smooth, for example-